rundeck/docs/docs/api/index.md

 When no values changed from the previous Log Entry, the Log Entry will be an empty hash.

-When an entry value is not present in the subsequent Log Entry, but was present in the previous one, in JSON this will be represented with a `null` value, and in XML the entry name will be included in a `removed` attribute.
+When an entry value is not present in the subsequent Log Entry, but was present in the previous one, in JSON this will be represented with a `null` value.

 Example (JSON):